ikjordan/picozx81/README.md

 Code to convert a ZX8x keyboard to USB can be found at [ZX81_USB_KBD](https://github.com/ikjordan/ZX81_USB_KBD).
 This code has been used to successfully connect a ZX81 keyboard to this emulator.
 If the keyboard is the only peripheral, then it can be plugged straight into the USB port of the Pico on the emulator board with the power connected to the USB power socket of the Pimoroni board.
 If other USB peripherals (such as another keyboard, or a USB joystick) also need to be connected then the ZX80/81 keyboard can be connected via a USB hub

-To access the function menus from a ZX80/81 keyboard enable the `doubleshift` configuration option
+To access the function menus from a ZX80/81 keyboard the `doubleshift` configuration option must be enabled

 ## Performance and constraints
 The initial port from sz81 2.3.12 onto the Pico ran at approximately 10% of real time speed.
 Use of the Z80 emulator originally written for xz80 by Ian Collier, plus optimisation of the ZX81 memory access, display and plot routines allows the emulator to run at 100% of real time speed.
 The display of a full 320 by 240 image in real time (e.g. [MaxDemo](https://bodo4all.fortunecity.ws/zx/maxdemo.html)) uses approximately 90% of the available CPU clock cycles.
 An overclock to 250MHz is required

 Corrections to the tstate timings were made for `ld a,n; ld c,n; ld e,n; ld l,n; set n,(hl); res n,(hl);`
 ## Possible Future Developments
-+ Add volume control
 + Add vsync (TV) based sound
 + There are some interesting developments to extend PicoDVI to include audio over the HDMI signal
 + Use the contents of a string variable to supply a file name to the ZX80 load and save commands
 + Support for USB gamepads as well as joysticks
 + Extend the VGA322 board type to support original DB9 joysticks
++ Support for composite video output
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times

 ## Comparison to MCUME